 Stock Performance: −65.40%

-Venture Global, a U.S. liquefied natural gas (LNG) exporter based in Arlington, Virginia, went public in January 2025.
-The company priced its initial public offering at $25 per share, within a revised range of $23 to $27 per share, and offered 70 million Class A shares.
-That pricing raised about $1.75 billion in gross proceeds, valuing the company at about $60.5 billion.
-The shares began trading on the New York Stock Exchange under the ticker VG on January 24, 2025.
+Venture Global is a liquefied gas exporter located in Arlington, Virginia.
+The company launched its initial public offering in January 2025.
+Venture Global priced its initial public offering of shares at $25 a share, a range of $23 to $27 a share.
+The company offered 70 million Class A shares during its initial public offering.
+The initial public offering of Venture Global resulted in a gross proceeds of $1.75 billion and a market capitalization of $60.5 billion.
+Shares of the company started trading on the New York Stock Exchange under the ticker VG on January 24, 2025.

 10. Medline Industries